David Pevsner: Film and television

 Pevsner portrayed Elizabeth Taylor's doctor in the 2012 Lifetime television film Liz & Dick.
-He also portrayed a major role of Ebenezer Scrooge in Scrooge & Marley, the 2012 film adaptation that tells the gay interpretation of the 19th-century novel A Christmas Carol.
+He also portrayed Ebenezer Scrooge in Scrooge & Marley, the 2012 film adaptation that tells the gay interpretation of the novel A Christmas Carol.

 Pevsner also portrayed minor roles in television series, particularly a bartender of a gay bar in an episode of NYPD Blue.
 He portrayed a major role of Ross Stein in the 2011 gay web drama series Old Dogs & New Tricks, which ran four seasons till its ending in 2016.
 In the series, his character Ross is a former 1990s television star and married to his more successful partner.
-Pevsner also appeared as the Host of the web sci-fi comedy series Disorganized Zone, a parody of The Twilight Zone, alongside Judy Norton as the Organizer.
+Pevsner also appeared as the host of the web series Disorganized Zone, a parody of The Twilight Zone.
 He also appeared in the fourth episode of a 2015 web series Coffee House Chronicles as Jamison, a gay middle-aged man who "bring[s] home a porn star" as his 25th-anniversary present for his partner.

 Most Versatile (2016)

-Pevsner recorded the 2016 album Most Versatile, whose title was inspired by his being voted "Most Versatile" in a survey back in high school.
+Pevsner recorded the 2016 album Most Versatile, whose title was inspired by his being voted "Most Versatile" in a survey in high school.
 The album's working title was Shameless, named after his Tumblr blog and "for [being] something with a little skin."
 The songs of the album explores "a whirlwind of one man's gay experiences" and feature Jim J. Bullock, Maxwell Caulfield, and some others as guest artists.
 He wrote the lyrics of all thirteen songs.
 He solely composed seven of those songs and co-composed five of those with several others.
 Michael Skloff composed one of Pevsner's songs, "I Gotta Give It Up to Love."
 While "Perky Little Porn Star" and "The Naked Maid" from Naked Boys Singing! are included, the remaining songs are original.

 The cover art of the album pays homage to that of Bruce Springsteen's album Born in the U.S.A..
 It was designed by a graphic artist Hank Hudson and photographed by Gabriel Goldberg.
-While designing for the album cover, Hudson narrowed the idea down to the Springsteen homage and the 1977 photo of Pevsner that was used for the high school survey.
-The 1977 high school photo is eventually included in an inner panel of the album, and the Springsteen homage was chosen as the front cover.